 Chinese ink on Xuan paper, scroll, 91cm x 170cm, 2011

 This painting is from the series ' Brush, Ink, Light, Shadow'.
-In this series Qu Lei Lei practises and explores both Eastern and Western esthetic concepts.
+In this series Qu Lei Lei practises and explores both Eastern and Western aesthetic concepts.
 The image here combines an Oriental spirit with Western tactile values exploring how the brush on Xuan paper can create light and shadow.
 Strict adherence is given to the build up of the human structure.
-The image holds a variety of elements of yin and yang contrasts including black, white and gray, lightness and heaviness, intricate complexity and freehand simplicity plus solidity and emptiness.
-Collectively, these elements create an esthetically stimulating image.
+The image holds a variety of elements of yin and yang contrasts including black, white and grey, lightness and heaviness, intricate complexity and freehand simplicity plus solidity and emptiness.
+Collectively, these elements create an aesthetically stimulating image.